Experiences of the workplace

 Post 16 staff

 Students will organise termly one-to-one meetings with their tutors.
 Here their tutor can offer them guidance on work experience applications.
-Equally, the Post 16 team can offer students support, guidance and make them aware of any opportunities they are aware of.
+Equally, the Post 16 team/Mrs K Halliday can offer students support, guidance and make them aware of any opportunities they are aware of.

-Within their LCD lessons in students will receive guidance on applying for work experience placement.
-This include:
+Within their Personal Development lessons, students will receive guidance on applying for work experience placement.
+This will include:

 - How to contact an employer via a letter